CS236340/restorable_topology/README.md

 **Network description file:**

-Using Python, you will need to define a dictionary with 5 keys and then serialize it into a file using the *pickle* module.
-The keys are:
+Using Python, you will need to define a dictionary with 5 key-value pairs and then serialize it into a file using the *pickle* module:

 1. 'V_P': a list of optical swithces (physical nodes).
 2. 'V_L': a sublist of V_P that can serve as routers (logical nodes).